 A work in progress

-Much of the playarea is now complete.
+Much of the play area is now complete.
 A few finishing touches will appear as we have time to add them.
-But for now, the play area is finished.
+But for now, it is finished.

 It is already a source of great enjoyment for my grandson.
 He races up the stairs, looks at something interesting through the telescope, and races down the slide only to do it all over again.